-Content a 7 Letter Word that I do not like so well.
+There is a word, I do not like so well.
+Content a 7 Letter Word.
 On October 14, 2015…..I remember sitting on the pot (yes, my revelations come in the bathroom) and contemplating life.
 I have always yearned to have more children.
 Big Daddy and I took that matter into our own hands and chose to “get him fixed” when Noah was about 2 maybe 3….at the time, he was 14.
 I was looking up at a picture that my kids had made.
 Each one had done their handprint in yellow and decorated it.
 My frame was full….literally and figuratively.
 We even traded in our suburban that, easily, fit 9 people for a smaller minivan.
 Yep.
 My life was complete.
+Change is good with Content a 7 Letter Word.
 Next up: Grandchildren.

 Been There, Done That with Adoption Avenues